Code-Institute-Submissions/cookbook_assignment/README.md

 * Niel McEwan(tutor) – For guidance support and help during the parts of this projects I found tricky to get through.
 * Pretty Printed (Youtube Channel) - Credit for instructional video for building login functionality which I followed for my own implementation.
 Link for this video [here](https://www.youtube.com/watch?v=vVx1737auSE).
 * Full credit for form validation jQuery used in this project goes to code I found on CodePen from a user named Ian.
 Link to the code [here]( https://codepen.io/zzzian/pen/LZbrOP).
-* A very useful tutorial on how to deploy the project using GitHub Pages.Click here for the video.
+* A very useful tutorial on how to deploy the project using GitHub Pages.Click [here](https://www.youtube.com/watch?v=TUJekd0reVQ) for the video.
 * A special thanks to the lecturers and coordinators at Code Institute for their tutorials and instruction through the User-Centric Frontend Development module.
-Their website can be found here
+Their website can be found [here](https://codeinstitute.net/).
 * Lastly, to my parents, Seamus and Susan, for their constant support and help throughout the prep and creation of this Milestone project.